machdyne/zeitlos/docs/web_app.md

    shape that made wm report a missed redraw ack for `term`.
    Bounded, but not free.
-3. **Card I/O.** Every byte goes to the spool and comes back out of it over a bit-banged SD interface. `page.c` seeks only when the handle is not already in the right place, which is the same optimisation `read` needed, but it has not been measured here.
+3. **Card I/O.** Every byte goes to the spool and comes back out of it over an SPI SD interface. `page.c` seeks only when the handle is not already in the right place, which is the same optimisation `read` needed, but it has not been measured here.
 4. **The service provider's stream path**, which is the least